GEAR PROVIDED BY HOLIDAY RIVER EXPEDITIONS

 - WARM LAYERS: long underwear tops and bottoms (wool or synthetic), especially for early- or late-season trips

-- CAMERA (at your own risk): extra memory cards, batteries, and waterproof case
+- CAMERA (at your own risk), extra memory cards, batteries, and a protective case

 - BINOCULARS (at your own risk)